sroehling/FutureBudget/Retirement Simulator/taxCredits.md

 ## Tax Credits

-Itemize credits to reduce the taxable amount, after adjustements, deductions, and exemptions have already been applied.
+Itemize credits to reduce the taxable amount, after adjustments, deductions, and exemptions have already been applied.